Table of Contents[Hide][Show]

-Coconut flour is also Paleo/Primal friendly for those who eschew grains in general as something that was not originally part of the human diet during pre-agricultural times.
+In addition, coconut flour is Paleo/Primal friendly for those who avoid grains as something that was not originally part of the human diet during pre-agricultural times.

-Coconut flour is derived from the coconut, however, which is not a grain.
-A coconut is neither a nut although it is a distant relative of tree nuts.
+Coconut flour is derived from the coconut plant, which is not a grain.

 Soaked Coconut Flour and Phytic Acid

-As a result, based on the fact that no research is indicative of the benefits of soaked coconut flour and the fact that it is a low phytate containing drupe and not a seed, nut, grain, or bean, I have chosen at this time to not soak my coconut flour prior to baking.
+Based on the fact that no research is indicative of the benefits of soaked coconut flour and that it is a low phytate-containing drupe, I do not soak my coconut flour prior to baking.

-However, if a person is on the GAPS or SCD diets and eating coconut containing foods several times a week, it might be wise to use soaked coconut flour prior to baking just as a precautionary move until more research is done to corroborate Mr. Nagel’s hunch that soaking probably reduces the phytic acid content of coconut flour at least partially.
+However, if a person is on the GAPS or SCD diet and eating coconut-containing foods several times a week, it might be wise to use soaked coconut flour since it is a regular feature on the menu.

 Recipes Using Coconut Flour